 COPD is more common in older people, especially those aged 65 years and older.
 The prevalence of COPD in the US is estimated at 14%.
+A 2019 National Health Interview Survey revealed that the prevalence of COPD in US adults was greater in those living in non-metropolitan areas than in metropolitan areas, at 8.0% and 4.0%, respectively.
+Prevalence of COPD increased with age regardless of urbanization level.
 COPD prevalence is highest in the World Health Organization region of the Americas and lowest in the South-East Asia and Western Pacific regions.
 The pooled global prevalence is 15.7% in men and 9.93% in women.

 An international study reported that the prevalence of COPD in never-smokers is 12.2%.
 This may be due to air pollution or indoor burning of solid fuels in low and middle income countries.
 In the US, the prevalence of COPD in never-smokers is 2.2%.
 Many of these cases are attributed to workplace exposures.